openenclave/openenclave/doc/refman/md/enclave_8h_a1a810b4ba3bc63e3ad982fe49a7ed91d_1a1a810b4ba3bc63e3ad982fe49a7ed91d.md

         OE_ECallFunction ecall);
 ## Description

-This function registers a low-level ECALL function that may be called from the host by the **OE_ECall()** function.
+This function registers a low-level ECALL function that may be called from the host by the **** function.
 The registered function has the following prototype.

 ```
 void (*)(uint64_t argIn, uint64_t* argOut);